-The Professional Certificate course will help you develop solid foundation knowledge in aesthetic principles and the safe practice of quick, highly requested and low-cost-to-deliver aesthetic treatments for clinical conditions.
+The Professional Certificate course will help you develop solid foundation knowledge in aesthetic principles and the safe practice of highly requested aesthetic treatments for clinical conditions, including skin rejuvenation techniques, anti-wrinkle injections and fillers.

 The Advanced Certificate course will increase your clinical knowledge in aesthetic principles and the safe practice of latest evidence-based aesthetic medicine procedures.